Fitzroy Falls Visitor Centre

 Disability access level - easy

-- Toilets, elevated walkway to main lookout and visitor centre are wheelchair-accessible.
+- An accessible elevated walkway to the main lookout

 Fitzroy Falls Visitor Centre